r5py/r5py/docs/user-guide/user-manual/data-requirements.md

 ## Data for creating a routable network

-When calculating travel times with *r5py*, you typically need two types of
+When calculating travel times with *r5py*, you typically need three types of
 datasets:

-:::::{grid} 1 1 2 2
+:::::{grid} 1 1 3 3

 ::::{grid-item-card}
 a **road network** dataset from [OpenStreetMap